Alpaca1712/Alert-Detection-Strategy-Trial/Credential Analysis.md

 The strategy will function as follows:

 * Leverage the Sysmon Logs to Monitor activity on the SAM
-* Look for any anomolies amongs the Logs
+* Look for any potential malicious activity on the SAM
-* Alerts of Anomolies occuring around the SAM
+* Alerts of Anomolies occuring to the team.

 # Technical Context
-[System Monitor (Sysmon)](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon) is a Windows system service and device driver that, once installed on a system, remains resident across system reboots to monitor and log system activity to the Windows event log.
+[System Monitor (Sysmon)](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon) is a Windows system service and device driver that, once installed on a system, remains resident across system reboots to monitor and log system activity to the Windows Event log.

-It holds your credentials in either plain text or hashes, and people who have an understanding of these can gain access to your passwords.
+A SAM is a database file that holds account informatoin for local users.
+It holds your credentials as hashes which authenticate local users.

 Extracting the data from the [Security Account Manager (SAM)](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc756748(v=ws.10)) is as simple as some Windows Registry [(Reg)](https://attack.mitre.org/wiki/Software/S0075) commands.

-These are some Reg commands than can be used to extract data from the SAM:
+These are some Reg commands than can be used to extract the SAM data locally:

 ```
 >>> reg save HKLM\sam sam